IT20058050/ProjectISP/README.md

-# File Watchtower
+# File Lighthouse

-File Watchtower is a lightweight file integrity monitoring tool.
+File Lighthouse is a lightweight file integrity monitoring tool.
 This tool is able to detect, log and report file content change, file deletion, file renaming and creation.
-Whenever an violation is occurs, File Watchtower will notify you by Email and also will produce logs about the incident.
+Whenever an violation is occurs, File Lighthouse will notify you by Email and also will produce logs about the incident.

 Features:
 * Detect a change in a file content.